 Home

-Pinch is Professor of History and Global South Asian Studies at Wesleyan University in Middletown, Connecticut, USA.
-For more information on Pinch’s research, click here.
+William R. Pinch is Professor of History and Global South Asian Studies at Wesleyan University.

 An abbreviated CV is available here.